How Many Questions Are on the FE Exam?

 Then the very first step that you will have to take to turn your dream into a reality is to pass the Fundamentals of Engineering (FE) Exam.

 The FE Exam was established by the National Council of Examiners for Engineering and Surveying (NCEES®) to assess the technical competence required in the engineering industry.
-We have a detailed guide on what exactly is the FE exam if you need more clarity.

 The students can take the FE exam either in the final year of their undergraduate studies or shortly after graduation.